 The digital interpolation filter upsamples the output of the digital audio processing block by the required oversampling ratio before data is provided to the digital delta-sigma modulator and analog reconstruction filter stages.
-The filter provides a linear phase output with a group delay of $21/f{\rm S}$.
+The filter provides a linear phase output with a group delay of 21/f_s.
 In addition, programmable digital interpolation filtering is included to provide enhanced image filtering and reduce signal images caused by the upsampling process that are below 20 kHz.
 For example, upsampling an 8-kHz signal produces signal images at multiples of 8-kHz (i.e., 8 kHz, 16 kHz, 24 kHz, etc.).
 The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain a good quality output.
-The interpolation filter is designed to maintain at least 65-dB rejection of images which are below 7.455 $f{\rm S}$.
-In order to use the programmable interpolation capability, $f{\rm S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual $f{\rm S}$ is set using the NCODEC divider, where NCODEC = NDAC = NADC.
-For example, if $f{\rm S}$ = 8 kHz is required, then $f{\rm S(ref)}$ can be set to 48 kHz, and the DAC $f{\rm S}$ set to $f{\rm S(ref)}/6$.
+The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 f_S .
+In order to utilize the programmable interpolation capability, the $f{S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual f_S is set using the NDAC divider.
+For example, if $f_S = 8$ kHz is required, then $f{S(ref)}$ can be set to 48 kHz, and the DAC f_S set to $f{S(ref)}/6$.
 This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond a 20-kHz audible frequency range.